EFFECTS OF LUMBAR SEGMENTAL MOBILIZATION IN PREPOSITION VERSUS PRONE LYING IN CHRONIC LOW BACK PAIN

 A 6 month randomized controlled trial was conducted at department of physiotherapy General hospital, Lahore and THQ, Kot momin Punjab Pakistan.
 Out of 76 admissions for back pain 54 patients were eligible to participate.
 12 patients refused consent, from remaining 42 patients 2 chose alternative treatment.
 40 patients participated in study by Non probability convenient sapling techniques and were placed in two groups by Lottery method and accessor was blind.
 In group A segmental mobilization was done in preposition.
 For preposition patient will be placed on side lying with lower leg straight and upper leg side flex.
 Therapist will pull patient upper arm which is at lower side to rotate the spine up to pain free range.
 Therapist thigh will be close to patient pelvic and forearm will be at patient rib cage.
 With other hand therapist apply mobilization.
 In group B segmental mobilization was done in prone lying.
 The data collection tools were visual analog scale (VAS) is a 10cm straight line 0 mean no pain and 10 mean unbearable pain15.
 Pressure Pain Threshold (PPT) is 0-6 scale assessor applying specific amount of pressure.
 The 0 relates very high irritable pain and 6 refers to high threshold with no provocation16.
 Oswestry disability index (ODI) is a 10 question scale with 50 maximum point, higher the score mean disability increased 17 and Goniometer for range of motion (ROM)18.
 Data was analyzed by SPSS and statistical test were applied at 95% level of significance determine the efficacy of both the treatments regimes.
 Independent t test was used to compare groups as data was normally distributed in shapiro wilk test.

 All 40 patients were treated for 2 weeks at 4 days per week, for single session 45 minutes.
-In Group A the patients were first treated with hot pack,19physiological rotation & TENS,20 for 10 minutes and then segmental mobilization were done in preposition at 6-8 glides per session from T12 to L5.
+In Group A the patients were first treated with hot pack,19physiological rotation & TENS20 for 10 minutes and then segmental mobilization were done in preposition at 6-8 glides per session from T12 to L5.
 In Group B the patients were first treated with hot pack, physiological rotation & TENS for 10 minutes and then segmental mobilization was done in prone lying at 6-8 central poster-o-anterior or unilateral poster-o-anterior glides per session from T12 to L5.
 Patients were treated for 2 weeks and data was collected before start of 1st session (pre) and end of last session (post).

 The baseline characteristics of all 40 participants were documented in table I. The normal BMI in group A was 55.0% and in group B was 35%.
 The hypertensive patients in group A were 15% and in group B were 40%.
 The diabetic patients in group A were 15% and group B were 15%.

-In table II The mean difference for VAS in group A was 4.25±0.21 and in group B was 3.20±0.08.
+In table I the mean difference for VAS in group A was 4.25±0.21 and in group B was 3.20±0.08.
 The mean difference for pressure pain threshold in group A was 1.8±0.51 and in group B was 1.4±0.17.
 The mean difference for joint play gliding in group A was 1.75±0.1 and in group B was 1.15±0.27.
 The mean difference for ODI in group A was 17.5±1.21 and in group B was 10.4±0.57.
 Table I: Base line characteristics of all 40 patients of chronic low back pain.
 Table III: ROM changes at two weeks of all 40 patients of chronic low back pain.

-In table III the mean difference for lumber flexion in group A was 13.95±2.14 and in group B was 6.9±1.5.
+In table II the mean difference for lumber flexion in group A was 13.95±2.14 and in group B was 6.9±1.5.
 The mean difference for lumber extension in group A was 7.45±0.61 and in group B was 5.35±.07.
 The mean difference for right flexion in group A was 6.3±1.7t and in group B was 5.3±0.71.
 The mean difference for left flexion in group A was 7±1.11 and in group B was 4.1±0.14.

 This study showed that mobilization in preposition had significant effect (p<0.01) than mobilization in prone lying on Visual analog scale (VAS), oswestry disability index (ODI) pressure pain threshold (PPT) and lumber range of motion.
+Mobilization in preposition is less researched.
+This study provide evidence that segmental mobilization in preposition of lumber region can give effective results.

 Dickey said that in physiological motion there is strong association between accessory vertebral movement and pain.
 They said that distraction and compression intervertebral movements had strong association with pain.
 The vertebral mobilization cause compression and distraction at vertebral joint and in this study there was improvement of pain by either in preposition or in prone position but there was greater effect (1 point) in preposition than in prone position21.

+Table II: changes in pain, pressure pain threshold and physical disabilities at two weeks of all 40 patients of chronic low back pain.
 A study added core-stability exercises with lumber segmental mobilization for low back pain.
 The assessment tools were ODI and VAS.
 The mean difference for VAS was 5 and for ODI was 20.
 In this study mobilization also had effect on pain and disability in LBP.
 This study assessment tools were ODI, VAS, PPT and goniometry.
 The mean difference for VAS in group treated with mobilization in preposition was 4.20±0.21 for ODI was 17.5±1.2122.

 Saira et al compare McKenzie treatment with Mulligan SNAG,s in prone position for low back pain.
 Mean difference in VAS for mulligan group was 6.20±2.22 and for McKenzie group was 7.39±1.35.
 The mean difference in ODI for mulligan group was 66.7±2.35 and for McKenzie group was 67.58±2.08.
 The mean difference in lumber extension for mulligan group was 27.99±2.34 and for McKenzie group was 32.25±3.04.
 In this study PPT assessment tools was also added.
 Mobilization in both position had significant effects but in preposition there was more improvement as mean difference for pain was 4.20±0.21, for disability was 17.5±1.21 and for lumber extension was 7.45±0.61.23.